When it comes to painting that can be rolled onto the surface, dry fall paint is probably not the first that comes to mind.

 Now you are ready to spray on the first coat of dry fall paint.
 Make one more check of the surface condition before you begin.

+Next, use smooth movements at the appropriate distance when applying the first coat of paint.
 This will make it an even coat that will be more suitable for using the roller.
+Cover the entire surface and leave no areas untouched that you want to be painted.

 6- Roll the Second Coat:

 Once the first coat of paint is dry, you can now roll the second coat onto the surface.
+Roll evenly to ensure a smooth result.

+Once you finish, you can see if a third coat is needed.
 At this point, you can add caulk to the paint if you desire.
 That is up to you, so be sure to plan before applying the caulk.

 If you are painting galvanized metal, you should use either a two-component epoxy solution or acrylic paint.
-And when painting, you should never back roll for the best results.
+And when painting, you should never backroll for the best results.

 Using a roller for the second coat of dry fall paint is easy enough to accomplish if you spray on the first coat.